Friends of Midhurst Parish Church

 A Church at the Heart of the Community

 Midhurst Parish Church has played a central role in the life of Midhurst for more than 800 years, bringing church and community together.
-As a Listed Building it has a dominant presence in the Market Square Conservation Area that is so attractive to tourists and residents alike.
+As well as providing regular worship, each year it welcomes families from the town to mark the stages of life’s journey at christenings, weddings and funerals.
+Our local schools hold their annual carol services in the church, supported by our vicar and youth minister.
+As a listed building it has a dominant presence in the Market Square Conservation Area that is so attractive to tourists and residents alike.

-The Friends of Midhurst Parish Church was launched in 2017, to enable individuals, businesses, and retailers in the town to support the upkeep of the church building, even though they may not be churchgoers themselves.
-The annual subscription is used specifically and solely to maintain the fabric of the building.
+The Friends of Midhurst Parish Church was launched in 2015, to enable individuals, businesses, and retailers in the town to support the upkeep of the church building, even though they may not be churchgoers themselves.
+The annual subscription is held in a dedicated account and used only for the maintenance and upkeep of the fabric of the building.
 So far, nearly £20,000 has been raised through the Friends and it is very much appreciated.

-Any business or individual wanting to become a Friend should simply contact the Parish Office (or phone 01730-815356) for information.
+Any business or individual wanting to become a Friend should contact the Parish Office for information.